The Old Town 12 Foot Dirigo 120 Recreational Review

 Speed: Most recreational ‘yaks are slow because of their width.
 The Dirigo 120 is no exception.
 It is quick on take off, but it has a noticeably slower cruise speed than more expensive, narrow hulled boats.

 Seat: Several reviewers have noted that the contoured set can be a bit uncomfortable in the crouch area.
 Others have noted that the padding is insufficient on long tours, saying that more than a few hours in the seat can be painful.
+Plus, the backrest cannot be adjusted.
 The seat can easily be replaced or you can add a water proof camp seat to solve either issue.

-Not a Twin Kayak: unfortunately this model can only seat one person which is fine if that’s what you have planned out.
+Not a Twin Kayak: Unfortunately this model can only seat one person which is fine if that’s what you have planned out.
+If you’re looking for a good twin kayak for your fishing expedition, check out our list of the best twin kayaks for the money this year.

 The Old Town 12 Foot Dirigo 120 Kayak is exactly what it is meant to be: a low cost, entry level recreational boat.
-It is very stable in calm waters or light chop, tracks true, and is one of the most durable 12 foot boats available.
-All-in-all, it is most likely the best boat for the buck that you will ever find.
+It is very stable in calm waters or light chop, tracks true (much better than a 10-foot kayak), and is one of the most durable 12 foot boats available.
+All-in-all, it is most likely the best “utility” sit-in kayak for fishing for the buck that you will ever find.